 Many aspects of CSE take place online so it may be difficult to identify this within school.
 The behaviours also need to be considered within the context of the child's age and stage of development.
 As they get older this may be more difficult to identify.
-However abuse indicators may include:
+However, abuse indicators may include:

-- Children talking about having lots of 'friends' online whom when asked the do not know personally
+- Children talking about having lots of 'friends' online whom when asked they do not know personally

 - Disengagement from education

 - Using drugs or alcohol

+- Unexplained gifts/money

+- Repeat concerns about sexual health

+- Children who suffer from sexually transmitted disease or are pregnant

-- Unexplained gifts/money - Repeat concerns about sexual health - Decline in emotional wellbeing - Talking about physically meeting up with someone they met online - Posting lots of images of themselves online - Going missing - Talking about friendships with older young people/adults - Engagement with offending - Exclusion or unexplained absences from school - Isolation from peers/social network - Frequently in the company of older people association with 'risky' adults - Accepting lifts or being picked up in vehicles - Physical injury without plausible explanation - No parental supervision/monitoring of online activity - Poor school attendance - Secretive behaviour - Self-harm or significant changes in emotional well-being - Concerning use of internet or other social media - Returning home late - Chronic tiredness
+- Decline in emotional wellbeing

+- · Talking about physically meeting up with someone they met online

+- · Posting lots of images of themselves online - Going missing - Talking about friendships with older young people/adults - Children who have older girlfriends/boyfriends - Engagement with offending - Exclusion or unexplained absences from school - Isolation from peers/social network - Frequently in the company of older people association with 'risky' adults - Accepting lifts or being picked up in vehicles - Physical injury without plausible explanation - No parental supervision/monitoring of online activity - Poor school attendance - Secretive behaviour - Self-harm or significant changes in emotional well-being - · Concerning use of internet or other social media - Returning home late - Chronic tiredness.